— Wilneida Negron & Lyel Resner

 Dr. Wilneida Negrón most recently worked at the Ford Foundation, where she led strategy development between the Gender, Race, Ethnic Justice, Technology and Society, Mission Investing, Future of Work, and Civic Engagement thematic areas.
 She is a lifelong fellow for Data & Society Research Institute and the Atlantic Fellows Program for Racial Equity. @Dr. Wilneida Negrón

 Lyel Resner is an entrepreneur, technologist, and advisor.
-He has worked with Google, the ACLU, Girls Who Code, Flatiron School, and The Rockefeller Foundation, among others.
+He is currently the Head of the Public Interest Technology Studio at Cornell Tech, and has worked with Google, the ACLU, Girls Who Code, and Airbnb, among others.
 Previously, he Co-founded Swayable and was an executive at Flatiron School.
-He is also a Fellow at the MIT Civic Data Lab, and is an Adjunct Professor of Public Interest Technology and Social Innovation at NYU. @lyelr
+He is also a Fellow at the MIT Civic Data Lab. @lyelr

 : https://www.vanityfair.com/news/2017/10/early-facebook-employees-regret-the-monster-they-created.
 Vanity Fair, Oct.
 12, 2017.

 : Why Coinbase will struggle to ban politics from the workplace.”
 The Verge, September 30, 2020.

 : http://www.humancompanyplaybook.com/interview/phin-barnes/.
 O’Reilly.
 March 1st, 2016.